cnesbit1/startup/conflictTest.md

-This won't be a conflict.
+This will be a conflict.
+Don't doubt me.